Why a Michigan Dental Hygiene Degree?

 Dental Hygiene Degree Completion Programs - Bachelor of Science Degree

-Programs leading to the Master of Science degree are offered to those who desire advanced education in dental hygiene, clinical teaching or research.
+Programs leading to the Master of Science degree are offered to those who desire advanced education in dental hygiene, with a special focus on teaching and research.
+The program is available on-campus or online.